IN THIS ARTICLE

 - Place the back of the node on the sleds and slide the node into the rack

-- Tighten the two black front thumbscrews to secure the node in place
+- Tighten the two front thumbscrews to secure the node in place

-- Attach the network cables using the networking diagrams as a guide and plug in the power cables on the back of the node
+- Attach the network cables and plug in the power cables on the back of the node

 CAUTION: Do not use the LOM ports.
 Only use the external NIC ports for the 10Gb connections as highlighted above.